I recently had to admit something to myself, but I’ve been pushing back on it for a long time.

 Just today, I was reflecting on the fact that my business doesn’t earn me a lot of money yet.
 I make a decent income in the music industry, but I have yet to really “break through” as a music consultant.

-In the midst of everything that I’m doing, I’m also somehow trying to fit a new recording recording into my life.
-It’s crazy, and I don’t know if I even have the time, but I have to fit it in somehow.
+In the midst of everything that I’m doing, I’m also somehow trying to fit a new recording project into my life.
+It’s crazy, and I don’t know if I even have the time, but I must fit it in somehow.
 It’s an imperative now.

 If you wait for the moment when you’re “fit enough” or ”healthy enough” to start dating (as I have), you might miss out on some great opportunities.